Fundraising is in our DNA.

 Barb’s first words were “community,” “steering committee,” and “solicitation training.”
 Well, almost.
 Barb’s father chaired his first capital campaign when she was a toddler and spent the next 40 years volunteering his time with dozens of local and national organizations.
 Barb was taken not only with the fearlessness, integrity, and commitment with which her dad approached asking others for money, but also his belief that fundraising was most effective when staff and volunteers worked as a team.

 Barb is a graduate of University of Wisconsin-Madison and The University of Wisconsin Law School.
-She serves on the board of AFP/Advancement Northwest and is a member of the Washington State Bar Association and Washington State Planned Giving Council.
+She served on the board of AFP/Advancement Northwest and is a member of the Washington State Bar Association and Washington State Planned Giving Council.

 For more information about Barb: